top of page

 Collaborate with registered dietitians, certified health coaches, or occupational health nurses to ensure guidance is accurate, safe, and motivating.

-• Offer short video tips or meal prep demos
+• Offer short video tips and meal prep demos.

 🎯 Step 5: Track Progress & Encourage Friendly Competition

-• “Wellness BINGO” cards with tasks like “Eat 3 different veggies today” or “Drink 8 cups of water”
+• Implement “Wellness BINGO” cards featuring tasks like “Eat 3 different veggies today” or “Drink 8 cups of water”.

-• Gift cards, branded swag, healthy snack baskets
+• Offer gift cards, branded swag, or healthy snack baskets.

 📊 Step 6: Measure Impact